alexandru/my-typelevel-library/CONTRIBUTING.md

 # Contributing to My Typelevel Library

 The My Typelevel Library project welcomes contributions from anybody wishing to participate.
-All code or documentation that is provided must be licensed with the same license that My Typelevel Library is licensed with (Apache 2.0, see LICENSE.txt).
+All code or documentation that is provided must be licensed with the same license that My Typelevel Library is licensed with (Apache 2.0, see [LICENSE](./LICENSE.md)).

 ## Code of Conduct